tjohnston-softdev/submission-to-pdf/docs/config.md

 ## Configuration

 This script enables several customization options as to how the script functions.
-This includes how the form is parsed, how the document is rendered, and where output PDF files will be stored.
+This includes how the form is parsed, how the document is rendered, and where the output PDFs will be stored.

 To configure the script, open the [options.gs](../script/options.js) file and navigate to the `scriptSettings` global object.

+See [here](./style.md) for information about setting colours and fonts, which is also performed in 'options.gs'

 ---